isomerpages/moe-eliasparkpri/_departments/Mathematics.md

 <br>Eliasians who possess great aptitude for Mathematics are identified for this programme.
 Through the  training, they will acquire skills and techniques required to solve challenging problems and be exposed to the spirit of learning through discovery.
 They will gain a sense of accomplishment through participating in Mathematical Olympiad competitions such as the Singapore Mathematical Olympiad for Primary Schools (SMOPS) for Primary 6 and National Mathematical Olympiad of Singapore (NMOS) for Primary 5.

 *   **Improve Confidence and Achievement in Numeracy (ICAN)**
-    ICAN is targeted at improving the confidence and achievement of low progress learners in maths by levelling up the students in the learning of Mathematics using intervention strategies to tackle 4 key issues of learning gaps, language, motivation and memory.
+    ICAN is targeted at improving the confidence and achievement of low progress learners in Mathematics by levelling up the students in the learning of Mathematics using intervention strategies to tackle 4 key issues of learning gaps, language, motivation and memory.